 More than 90% of human exposure to dioxins is through the food supply, mainly meat and dairy products, fish and shellfish.
 Therefore, protecting the food supply is critical.
-One approach includes source-directed measures to reduce dioxin emissions.
-Secondary contamination of the food supply needs to be avoided throughout the food-chain.
+In addition to source-directed measures to reduce dioxin emissions, secondary contamination of the food supply needs to be avoided throughout the food chain.
 Good controls and practices during primary production, processing, distribution and sale are all essential in the production of safe food.

 As indicated through the examples listed above, contaminated animal feed is often the root-cause of food contamination.

 Food and feed contamination monitoring systems must be in place to ensure that tolerance levels are not exceeded.
-It is the role of national governments to monitor the safety of food supply and to take action to protect public health.
+It is the responsibility of feed and food producers to assure safe raw materials and safe processes during production, and it is the role of national governments to monitor the safety of food supply and to take action to protect public health.
 When contamination is suspected, countries should have contingency plans to identify, detain and dispose of contaminated feed and food.
-The affected population should be examined in terms of exposure (e.g. measuring the contaminants in blood or human milk) and effects (e.g. clinical surveillance to detect signs of ill health).
+The affected population should be examined in terms of exposure (for example, measuring the contaminants in blood or human milk) and effects (for example, clinical surveillance to detect signs of ill health).

 What should consumers do to reduce their risk of exposure?